What Is Magnesium State Of Matter

 Definition and Basic Properties

 Magnesium is an alkaline earth metal located in Group 2 of the periodic table.
 Its electron configuration features two electrons in its outermost shell, which it readily loses to form positive ions (Mg2+).
-This tendency to lose electrons makes magnesium a highly reactive metal, although its reactivity is moderated by the formation of a protective oxide layer in ambient conditions.
+Because of that, this tendency to lose electrons makes magnesium a highly reactive metal, although its reactivity is moderated by the formation of a protective oxide layer in ambient conditions.
 In terms of abundance, magnesium is the eighth most abundant element in the Earth's crust and is also found dissolved in seawater and various mineral deposits.

 Atomic Structure